Neo-Ciber94/hashira/templates/with-deno/README.md

 - 3. **Only** run:
   - `cargo make deno-run`

+> For a production build use: `cargo make --profile prod build`

 ## Run without `Cargo make`

 The commands with arguments specified in the configuration file are: